 If the employee enrolls in graduate courses, he/she will be subject to income taxes on the value of the tuition remission, if in excess of $5,250 in a calendar year.
 Graduate tuition remission for eligible dependents and a domestic partner is taxable regardless of the value.
 Undergraduate tuition remission for a domestic partner is also taxable.
 The taxes will be deducted from the employee's paycheck twice during each term.

-Beginning with applications for Fall Semester 2012, application and confirmation fees will no longer be waived for tuition remission eligible employees or dependents of eligible employees.
+Beginning with applications for Fall Semester 2012, application and confirmation fees are no longer waived for tuition remission eligible employees or dependents of eligible employees.
 The non-refundable application fee is $50 for all campuses.
 Confirmation fees are $100 for Uptown (main) campus and $50 for UC Blue Ash and UC Clermont and are also non-refundable.
-For application assistance or general questions, please call the Office of Undergraduate Admissions at 513-556-1100 or email email@example.com.
+For application assistance or general questions, please call the Office of Undergraduate Admissions at 513-556-1100 or email firstname.lastname@example.org.

 You must also provide proof of financial dependency for your children.
-You may verify your children’s dependency and ongoing eligibility for tuition remission by submitting a tuition remission application along with a copy of your 2011 federal income tax return showing the child listed as a dependent.
+You may verify your children’s dependency and ongoing eligibility for tuition remission by submitting a tuition remission application along with a copy of your most recent federal income tax return showing the child listed as a dependent.
 You may instead provide a Tuition Remission Affidavit showing the child is unmarried, lives at home, and the parent provides financial support.
 Tuition Remission for your spouse or domestic partner will be extended based upon your certification of eligibility on the Tuition Remission Application.

 This information should be received no later than June 30 to ensure the application of tuition remission against your fees.

 Please direct any questions you may have to the UC Benefits office at (513) 556-6381.

 Student Health Insurance and Tuition Remission